jackwimbish/retreat-platform/retreat_platform_overview.md

 1. **Full Issue-Tracking System:** A dedicated system for participants to report facility issues (e.g., "The coffee station is empty," "Projector in Room B is not working").
 Admins will manage these issues through a dedicated queue with statuses like `New`, `In Progress`, and `Resolved`.

-2. **Participant Directory & Profiles:** A searchable directory of all attendees to foster community.
-Users will have enhanced profiles with custom fields like skills, team/cohort, and social links.
+2. **Participant Directory:** A directory of all attendees and camp staff to foster community.

 3. **Resource Booking System:** A calendar-based system for reserving shared facility resources, such as meeting rooms, lab equipment, or vehicles, preventing scheduling conflicts.